Homemade Taco Seasoning Recipe

 • Before grilling, sprinkle it on chicken, shrimp, pork chops, and even vegetables.

-• Mix it in ground beef or ground turkey and add to taco salad and more.
+• Mix it into ground beef or ground turkey, and add it to taco salad and more.

 • Add a pinch of taco seasoning to pinto beans or black beans for some extra spice.

-• Mix a little bit of it in ranch dressing for an extra kick of flavor.
+• Mix a little bit into ranch dressing for an extra kick of flavor.

 Great Homemade Gift